adept-webmaster/Website-Checker/README.md

 1. Download and extract all of the files to whatever folder you would like.
 1. Change the URLs you would like to appear in `getURLs.php` along with the website title.
+  1. If you would like to change the refresh time, do so in index.js.
 1. Boot up a PHP server (the small built-in one is fine).
 1. Navigate to your servers address.
 1. Leave running and it will automatically refresh after the specified time